JJamali/BME25-Class-Profile/data/README.md

 ### Plotting with matplotlib
 Input: .csv file
 Output: Many graphs and plots showing correlation and other values
+- plotting against different columns
+- own plot

 #### Analysis
 Take a look at the plots and correlations between each variable and determine if they are relavent and/or good findings.